reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 ## Working With @JsonCreator Annotation

-In this section, we will look at a few use-cases of how this annotation works.
+In this section, we'll look at a few use-cases of how this annotation works.
 ### Deserializing Immutable Objects
 Java encourages creating immutable objects since they are thread-safe and easy to maintain.
 To get a better understanding of how to use immutable objects in java, refer to [this article.](https://reflectoring.io/java-immutables/)
-Let's try to deserialize an immutable object `UserData` which is defined as below :
+Let's try to deserialize an immutable object `UserData` which is defined as below:
 ````java

 @JsonIgnoreProperties(ignoreUnknown=true)